 What is a Chief Heat Officer?

-To overcome this challenge, Arsht-Rock and the Extreme Heat Resilience Alliance (EHRA) created and piloted the world’s first Chief Heat Officers (CHOs), officials charged with unifying the response to the challenge of heat to reduce the risks and impacts of extreme heat for their residents and constituents.
+To address this danger, Arsht-Rock and the Extreme Heat Resilience Alliance (EHRA) created and piloted the world’s first Chief Heat Officer (CHO) positions.
+These officials are responsible for unifying their city governments’ responses to extreme heat.
+They are charged with accelerating existing heat protection efforts and initiating new work to reduce the risks and impacts of extreme heat for their residents and constituents.

 We work hand-in-hand with the CHOs to identify, develop, and implement strategies and priorities, accelerating heat resilience in the short term, and laying a foundation for sustained resilience in the medium, and long term.

 Climate change is amplifying the “heat island effect,” where cities are often several degrees warmer than nearby rural areas.
 This is caused by materials prevalent in urban environments, like concrete and metal, absorbing and radiating heat, and exacerbated by limited green public spaces, which would help cool communities.

 About 20 percent of the most populated cities in the world could warm by more than 4°C by 2050 and about 25 percent could warm by more than 7°C by 2100.
 The average city could lose about 1.4–1.7 percent of GDP by 2050 and 2.3–5.6 percent of GDP by 2100 to heat-related losses, and the worst-off cities could lose 10.9 percent of GDP to heat by 2100.